**These posts often contain affiliate links. Please see our disclosure policy for details.**

 If you want to make one of your own but can’t make it out of wood, you can also make a stable out of cardboard or foam board.

-Obviously, wood looks the best.
+Wood looks the best.

 **Download the FREE PRINTABLE PATTERN to make a stable of your own by getting access to my free resource library!

-Here’s the finished handmade wooden peg doll nativity set!
+Here's the finished handmade wooden peg doll nativity set:

-I absolutely love it.
+I love it.

 It’s rustic, humble, emotionally sentimental, and yet so classic and cute.